 The whole system is a historical treat having opened in 1900 and still going strong!
 The metro system really is a fabulous way to get around Paris.
 Many of the stations are just gorgeous to look at.
 Also, many of the exterior Metro signs like these are gorgeous photo opportunities:

-I definitely encourage you to take advantage of this transportation option, especially if you love to people watch.
+I definitely encourage you to take advantage of this transportation option, especially if you love to people-watch.

+How about you?
 Have any good metro stories?